 - Several states (as many as 25 in 2018) have passed laws that partially or entirely decriminalize certain charges for possession.

-- 33 states have made medical cannabis legal.
+- Thirty-three states have made medical cannabis legal.

-These milestones may have been reached without NORML, but there is no doubt the organization played an integral part in their acquisition.
+These milestones may have been reached without NORML, but there is no doubt the organization played an integral part in its acquisition.

 Though the cannabis industry owes a great debt to Keith Stroup, other people have also contributed to the massive strides taken by the industry.